soffes/blog/published/2012-05-17-sspulltorefresh/sspulltorefresh.markdown

+---
-# Introducing SSPullToRefresh
+title: Introducing SSPullToRefresh
+categories: ios development objective-c
+---

 There are tons of pull to refresh views for iOS on GitHub.
 Every time I need to add pull to refresh to a project, I end up hacking one of them to pieces.
 This is silly.
-I wrote a better one: [SSPullToRefresh](http://github.com/samsoffes/sspulltorefresh).
+I wrote a better one: [SSPullToRefresh](http://github.com/soffes/sspulltorefresh).

-### Customizable
+## Customizable

 SSPullToRefresh is highly customizable.
 There is a `contentView` property that allows you to set the view that shows when the user pulls.
 This is really great because you can simply make a view conforms to the `SSPullToRefreshContentView` protocol you're good to go.
 You don't have to hack up the pulling logic.

 By default, a basic content view is set if you don't provide one.
-See the [readme](https://github.com/samsoffes/sspulltorefresh#readme) for the full details on customizing).
+See the [readme](https://github.com/soffes/sspulltorefresh#readme) for the full details on customizing).

-### Clean API
+## Clean API

 You don't have to implement all of the `UIScrollViewDelegate` methods and forward them.
 This is silly.
 SSPullToRefresh uses [KVO](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/KeyValueObserving/KeyValueObserving.html) to track the scrolling.
 This is all you have to do to add it your scroll view: